872131018/InsuranceSocial.media/README.md

     @TODO talk to tuan about always giving 30 days free
     @TODO fix indentations on plan details
     @TODO presentation video modal
-    @TODO per month discount change cart to plan selected
-    @TODO add information about the dates of when free trials ends and billing starts
     @TODO add tooltip for cvv in payment

     @TODO facebook signup change header to link your facebook